Best budget bike lights 2024 - Boost your on-bike visibility without spending a fortune

 Reasons to avoid

 The Thousand Traveler 2.0 front and rear lights are the epitome of this list.
 They are inexpensive but not cheap and they do exactly what they claim to do by looking good and keeping you visible.
-The front light has three modes and switching between 120 lumen solid, 250 lumen daylight flash, and 35 lumen eco flash used to require a twist that while stylish was a bit of a hassle.
+The front light has three modes and switching between 120-lumen solid, 250-lumen daylight flash, and 35-lumen eco flash used to require a twist that while stylish was a bit of a hassle.
 The 2.0 version does away with that in favour of a simple push button that requires a long press to turn on.

 Although the twist to change modes is gone, the magnetic mount remains.
 It still requires a slight twist to remove the light and it’s still quite easy if you want to make sure your lights don’t get stolen off your bike.
-The one downside this all introduced is that it’s possible for the light to fall out during a ride.
+The one downside is that it’s possible for the light to fall out during a ride.
 I’ve never had it happen but it would be nice if the system had an indent to make it a little tougher to twist.

 All that aside, the mount also makes it easy to charge.
 Just pop the light off and you’ll find a rubber flap hiding a USB-C port.
 Run times range from 6 hours to 36 hours depending on mode.
 There are cheaper lights on the market but Thousand has put together a great budget option with a solid set of features.